Measure Integration and Probability

 J. Lamperti, Probability: A survey of the Mathematical Theory, John Wiley & Sons, Second Edition, 1996

-The student need to attend 2/3 of the problem solving classes and 2/3 of the lectures to be evaluated.
-There are two mid-term tests that can substitute the final exam in case of approval.
+There are two paper mid-term tests (50%+50%).
 Otherwise the student must pass the final exam.
 More detailed rules are available in the portuguese version.

 Outer measure.
 Lebesgue measurable sets and Lebesgue measure.
 Borel sets.
 Sigma-algebras.

 Probabilities: probability space, events, conditional events and independent events.

 2- Measurable functions